Analysis | How Far Hong Kong’s Emergency Law Can Go (Online Too)

 5. What about apps?

 Many of the digital tools that protesters use to organize demonstrations, including the Telegram messaging app and LIHKG discussion forum, use cloud-hosting services.
 That means to block one site hosted on, say, Amazon Web Services, the government would have to block the entire AWS domain, which hosts thousands of websites.
-Even without such a move, tech companies are walking a fine line: Apple Inc. drew criticism from the Chinese Communist Party’s flagship newspaper after the App Store accepted a Hong Kong app designed to track police activity in real-time that had been rejected previously.
+Even without such a move, companies are walking a fine line: Apple Inc. went back and forth on whether to allow a Hong Kong app designed to track police activity in real-time before finally pulling the plug on it, after criticism from the Chinese Communist Party’s flagship newspaper.

 6. Would it be just Hong Kong?